| 温ôµØµØ°ð¼y¯¬¤A¨»Âû¦~¤§¬K¸`¤j¹C¦æ©ó¤µ¦~¤G¤ë¤Q¤T¤é¦bµØ°ð²±¤jÁ|¦æ¡C ³o¤Ñ¬O²D§Ö¦ý´¸®Ôªº¡C

 Yee Family Association join us: Fred Yee and Clara Cheung,

+and Lan and Tony Ching.
 The parade started at noon.
 The parade around Pender

 Street, Gore Street, Keefer Street, then back to where we